August 29, 2013

 While there has been some progress made over the long term to narrow the achievement gap between student groups, the results have been mixed.
 The percentage point change between the Class of 2014 and Class of 2015 CAHSEE for first-time test takers shows a slight narrowing of the achievement gap between Hispanic and white students in both English-language arts and mathematics (Table 6).
 The achievement gap between African American and white grade ten students increased slightly in English-language arts and decreased slightly in mathematics (Table 7).

-Results for the CAHSEE, which is one of several state and local graduation requirements for all students, will be provided at the school, district, county, and state levels and will be posted on the CDE CAHSEE Summary Results Web page.
+Results for the CAHSEE, which is one of several state and local graduation requirements for all students, will be provided at the school, district, county, and state levels and will be posted on the CDE CAHSEE Summary Results [Note: this Web page no longer shows 2012-13 summary results.]
+Web page.
 Individual student CAHSEE results are confidential and are not included in the Internet posting.

 Statewide Accountability: 2013 Growth Academic Performance Index Results